johnrsibert/JonzPandemic/index.md

 I started to apply my rusty fish population modeling experience to modeling the spread of Covid-19.
 I also wanted to improve my ![python](https://www.python.org/) programming chops.
 So I've been writing some statistical models of the Covid-19 pandemic in the United States and drawing lots of graphs.

-I'v created numerous plots of the prevalence of the disease in parts of the country where friends and family live, places where I can no longer travel.
+I've created numerous plots of the prevalence of the disease in parts of the country where friends and family live, places where I can no longer travel.
 I'm working in ways to share these plots interactively, but haven't quite got it working.
 Meanwhile, some of the plots can be found on my